 These patterns of gene expression that presage segment formation arise near the posterior of the embryo, and then progressively move anteriorly as further segments are added behind them.
 This is visible, for example, in the series of embryos presented in Figure 2, where the primary Delta expression corresponding to LBS 15 arises as a patch adjacent to the proctodeum, becomes the first ring in slightly older embryos, and is then displaced anteriorly as the next ring resolves behind it.

 In part, this movement results from a condensation of the whole surface epithelium of the egg towards the anterior.
 This is most obvious in the germ band, as the head extends forward and the first formed segments become relatively smaller (Figure 3; see also ).
 However, this movement also affects the territory outside the germ band.
 This is clear from the expression of a number of markers, including decapentaplegic (dpp) (Figure 1), which is expressed in a double segment pattern that mirrors earlier segmentation markers.
 This expression persists in the extra-embryonic territory after the resolution of segments in the germ band.
 The whole pattern can be seen to extend anteriorly in continuity with the morphological segments of the germ band.

 We believe that this tissue movement may account for most of the movement of the gene expression patterns after the resolution of the first or second well-resolved rings around the proctodeum.
 It is presumably driven by cell proliferation in the posterior of the embryo, with space for the movement being generated by the continuing condensation of the head and anterior germ band, which continues throughout the period of segment addition.

 However, this condensation of the germ band and surrounding epithelium is clearly not sufficient to account for the very dynamic patterns of gene expression seen in the region immediately around the site of invagination of the proctodeum (Figures 1, 2, 3, 4).
 We here define this region as the “peri-proctodeal region” to distinguish it from the larger area of the posterior disc, or growth zone, which encompasses the whole area of unsegmented tissue posterior to the emergence of segments.
-We have previously suggested that the appearance of the double segment pre-pattern in this peri-proctodeal region reflects a dynamic process of gene expression akin to that observed in the vertebrate pre-somitic mesoderm
+We have previously suggested that the appearance of the double segment pre-pattern in this peri-proctodeal region reflects a dynamic process of gene expression akin to that observed in the vertebrate pre-somitic mesoderm [11, 12].

 To demonstrate the generation of this pattern more precisely, Figure 4 illustrates four closely staged embryos from the same clutch that have been put into a developmental series by the number of leg-bearing segments (LBS) morphologically visible, and by the number of intercalated eve1 stripes (panels A-D).
 Embryo A (six LBS, intercalated stripe 17 visible), has a relatively well resolved primary ring of eve1 expression corresponding to LBS 26, but little or no eve1 expression within this ring, closer to the proctodeum.
 The slightly older embryo B (also six LBS, but with intercalated stripe 19 visible) shows eve1 expression in two bilateral patches adjacent to the proctodeum.
 This is the beginning of primary eve1 ring 28.
 In embryo C, (with seven and possibly an eighth LBS visible), eve1 expression now fills most of the area within ring 26, and in embryo D (eight LBS clearly visible, but still intercalated eve1 stripe 19), the central region closest to the proctodeum is now clearing of eve1 expression, defining the beginning of primary eve1 stripe 28.

 In Figure 4, panel E, embryo A has been montaged with bisected images of embryos B, C and D. These composite images suggest that primary eve1 ring 26 resolves by the loss of expression from its internal margin, closer to the proctodeum, and by a limited expansion of the outer part of the ring.
 This expansion will presumably continue as subsequent primary rings appear, but any later expansion must be much slower than the resolution of the primary rings: on the timescale of this series, (and accepting the limitations of these composite embryo montages) there is no perceptible shift in the position of the older rings (for example, ring 24 marked by arrows; see also in Additional file 1: Movie 1).

 At a low frequency in our population of eggs, we observe embryos that resemble these photographic montages.
 Embryo F in Figure 4, for example, is a slightly abnormal embryo, in which the development of the eve pattern (eve2 in this case) is slightly asymmetric on the two sides.
 We suggest that this represents an embryo in which the right side is slightly ahead of the left in the cycle of segment generation, naturally reproducing the situation seen in the first montage.

 Our model for gene expression in the periproctodeal region implies that cells are cycling between expressing and non-expressing states.
 To examine this in more detail, we have carried out hybridizations with a probe from the Delta gene that contains a largely (>95%) intron sequence (Additional file 2: Figure S1) to monitor the distribution of nascent transcripts, and hence to reveal where transcription is most active (Figure 6).
 This probe reveals intense “nuclear dots” of nascent Delta transcripts in cells of the periproctodeal region, suggesting that Delta is strongly transcribed in this region.
 In the same embryos, the nuclear dots are much less frequent, and much less intense, in the resolved rings of Delta transcript accumulating further from the proctodeum.
 In these rings, the relatively weak hybridization of exon sequences in the probe to cytoplasmic transcript dominates the nuclear signal, suggesting that rates of transcription are much lower here.
 (Figure 6; see Additional file 3: Figure S2, Additional file 4: Figure S3 and Additional file 5: Figure S4 for similar preparations of older embryos).
 These observations are consistent with the proposal that expression in the periproctodeal region of the Strigamia embryo is highly dynamic, with transcripts being cleared from cells once every cycle of the pattern.
 In the resolved stripes, Delta transcripts may be more stable here than they are in the periproctodeal region.